tomasrasymas/Lithuania-legal-entities-dataset/README.md

 ## Collect open data of the legal entities
 1. Run `docker-compose up`, this command spins up the local MySQL database, where all legal entities' data will be stored
-2. Execute `pip install requirements.txt` to install libraries needed for importing the legal entities' data
+2. Execute `pip install -r requirements.txt` to install libraries needed for importing the legal entities' data
 3. Run import by executing `python import_open_data.py`

 ### Database structure